-You can now use your own progressions (created in the desktop version of the MPC software) on your MPC hardware.
+You can now use your own progressions (created in the desktop version of the MPC software) on your MPC X or MPC Live.

-To transfer progressions to your MPC hardware:
+To transfer progressions to your MPC X or MPC Live:

-- 1. Connect the storage device that you will use with your MPC hardware (e.g., the internal drive, an SD card, a USB drive) to your computer. - 2.
+- 1. Connect the storage device that you will use with your MPC X or MPC Live (e.g., the internal drive, an SD card, a USB drive) to your computer. - 2.
 On your computer, access the storage device and create a folder named Progressions on its root level. - 3.
-Copy your progression files (.progression) from your computer to that Progressions folder.

-By default, progressions are saved here:
+Copy your progression files (.progression) from your computer to that Progressions folder. - By default, progressions are saved here: